-This high-resolution image bank is much smaller (more than 850 photos) than those of some of the sector's mastodons, but it stands out because of its positioning: you'll find a lot of rather weird, if not completely crazy, images.
+This high-resolution image bank is much smaller (nearly 1,000 photos) than those of some of the sector’s mastodons, but it stands out because of its positioning: you’ll find a lot of rather weird, if not completely crazy, images.

 “Truly unique.
-Usually whimsy 😉 Always free.“ is the title that encourages you to subscribe to the website's newsletter.
+Usually whimsy 😉 Always free.“ is the sentence you will discover while scrolling on the website.